Perpetual-Altruism-Ltd/myNFT-Bridge/Codebase/Solidity/README.md

 ### 8: The migration data are pushed to decentralized storage
 The details of the migration are pushed to decentralized storage such as IPFS/arweave

+An Index list all the migrationHash, associate them with URL URL contains all the migrations data in JSON format

+Each bridge should point to it's latest index of migrations URL

 ## Requirement for trusting a relay :